immunant/c2rust/docs/README-developers.md

     $ ./scripts/build_translator.py

+This downloads and builds LLVM under a new top-level folder named `build`.
+Use the `C2RUST_BUILD_SUFFIX` variable to do multiple side-by-side builds against a local copy of LLVM like this:

+    $ C2RUST_BUILD_SUFFIX=.debug ./scripts/build_translator.py --debug

+NOTE: Set `C2RUST_BUILD_SUFFIX` if building inside and outside of the provided Docker or Vagrant environments from a single C2Rust checkout.

 # Testing (Optional)

 Tests are found in the [`tests`](../tests/) folder.
 If you build the translator successfully, you should be able to run the tests with: